top of page

 “Put that away,” the lead Thensk said.
 “It is made of steel.
 The Scendians will see it.”

-“You are afraid,” I said, refusing for a time to sheath the knife.
+“You are afraid,” I said, refusing to sheath the knife.

-The Thensk were treating us as adults.
+The Thensk were treating us as adults, which gave me strange feelings.
 I put the dagger back into my tunic.
 I did not know what else to say.
-Maybe adults do not always know what to say.
+Maybe adults did not always know what to say.

 “We hope you win,” Lecia said.

 The lead Thensk picked up the pouch it had just tossed.
-The other Thensk picked up their weapons and backed away from us, and then walked southward.
+The other Thensk picked up their weapons.
+They backed away from us and then walked southward.

 We journeyed north without hearing any more loud lights.
 By the next dawn, we came upon the town of Bention.
 Some of our villagers were there.
 Stories from the south made them afraid and cautious to receive us.